israfiel-a/stt/Background/Divinity.md

 A sort of "family tree" is listed below, starting from Ashantin and continuing.

 - Ashantin: The Creator.
 He was the first to split Divinity into more than a couple of pieces, and began His great experiment.
     - Morael: The oldest amongst the Deepest Ones.
 He takes the form of a massive eel-creature, with eyes that glow bright yellow.
 He is widely considered the leader amongst the Deepest Ones.
+He is also the only one to have "had children."
+        - Zariel:
+            - Ithuriel:
+                - Ishikh:
+                - Israphel:
+                - Nehandrah:
+                - Nammael:
+                - Cassial:
+                - Adriel:
+            - Konah:
+                - Akhan:
+                - Thiyan:
+                - Iaoth:
+                - Izrail:
+                - Sorath:
+                - Remiel:
+        - Amitiel:
+            - Dismael:
+            - Abbas:
+        - Lekan:
+        - Miel:
     - Ibrahin: The largest physically among the Deepest Ones, though this is a voluntarily kept title due to all conscious pieces of Divinity being able to change into whatever shape they wish.
 He is manifest as a huge black snake, with eyes that glow bright green.
-He was direly wounded by the Serpentslayer, a third-generation pieces of Divinity.
+He was direly wounded by the Serpentslayer, a fourth-generation pieces of Divinity.
     - Asmael: Usually manifest as a half-fish-half-man figure, Asmael typically takes the role of advisor amongst the Deepest Ones.
     - Tisrei: Usually manifest as a nondescript but large fish, Tisrei is arguably the greatest shapeshifter amongst the whole of Divinity; while it often takes extreme effort for others, he is able to do it in a fluid motion.
     - Eshikel:
-    - Lekan:
-    - Miel:
-    - Nammael:
-    - Abbas:
-    - Dismael:
-    - Maren:
-    - Camiel: